-Licensee will pay USI for each single user client seat distributed or registered.
-Each single user client seat license must be either paid for at the time of distribution or at registration for the software.
-If the Licensee has account escrow funds available at the time of registration, the licensing fee will be deducted from the account automatically; in the event that sufficient funds are not available, the registration system will either prompt the user to purchase the client seat license or prohibit the registration process entirely.
-It is Licensees sole responsibility to contact USI to establish the desired account settings.
+LICENSEE will pay USC for each user client seat distributed or registered.
+Each single user client seat license must be either paid for at the time of distribution or at the time of registration of the software.
+If the LICENSEE has escrow account funds available at the time of registration, the licensing fee will be automatically deducted from the account automatically; in the event that sufficient funds are not available, the registration system will either prompt the user to purchase the client seat license or prohibit the registration process entirely.
+It is the LICENSEE's sole responsibility to contact USC to establish the desired account, and to insure that funds are available to register any client seats.

 All license purchases are non-refundable.
-Should Licensee dispute a registration or deduction from their escrow account, licensee has 30 days from the date of the charge to refute these charges.
+Should LICENSEE dispute a registration or deduction from their escrow account, LICENSEE has 30 days from the date of the charge to refute these charges.
 After 30 days, all transactions are considered final.

-Discount pricing is only available based upon the quantity purchased for each order; pricing is not accumulative based upon past purchases.
-If distributing Tiger 2000 Data, discount the following pricing by 20%.
+Volume discount pricing is available based upon the quantity purchased for each order, at a given time; pricing is not cumulative based upon past purchases.